 Also please consider helping those in need by making a donation to Move For Hunger

-Are Moving Companies Considered Essential Services?
+Are Moving Companies 🚚 Essential Services?

 While some moving companies have seen a temporary reduction in moving requests, others have seen an uptick in service, depending on the area.

-When states and cities order the closure of “non-essential businesses,” they may or may not give specific examples of which types of businesses can continue to operate.
+Once again, when states and cities order the closure of “non-essential businesses,” they may or may not give specific examples of which types of businesses can continue to operate.
 As a general rule, though, non-essential businesses are those that revolve around social functions and interaction or services of convenience.
 So, are movers considered essential services?
 Even when clear guidelines are not provided, moving is generally considered essential.
 Moving Companies fall under the “logistics” and “transportation” categories in almost every state.

 As an example, in the New York executive order mandating the closure of non-essential businesses, essential businesses include pharmacies, grocery stores, food service (without dine-in service), telecommunication, airports, and transportation infrastructure; services including trash collection, mail, and shipping services; and news media.
+Whereas in San Francisco’s order it specifically states “Moving services”.

 At the federal level, shipping businesses are also considered essential.